purukaushik/RecommenderCrossValidated/Ppt.md

 # 1 What — [ M ]

-## Our system is a visual recommender for people who are new to statistics.
+## Our system is a visual recommender for people who are new to the field of statistics.

 ## It will act as a guide in progressing from topics they know to topics that are new to them.